MonicBuilder/Monic/README.md

 ### Addition

-The build result will be output to `stdout`, so to save it to a file you need use your shell, e.g.,
+The build result will be output to `stdout`.
+To save it to a file, you need to use your shell, e.g.,

 ```bash
 monic file.js --flags ie --labels escapeHTML > _file.js